 PRIZES AND LUCKY DRAW

 AFT has the right to substitute any prize with one of equal or near equal value.
 All prize values are based upon recommended retail inc GST.
 Entry to the Random and Lucky draw will be given free to each person who enters into the Evans Head Fishing Classic into their appropriate category.
-The Random Draws will only be available by way of a draw conducted or required by the NSW Office of Liquor, Gaming and Racing daily at the time specified with the main random draws on Friday 3rd July starting at 6:00pm and Daily Lucky Prize Draws at 6:00pm from Friday 26th June to 3rd July 2020.
+The Random Draws will only be available by way of a draw conducted or required by the NSW Office of Liquor, Gaming and Racing daily at the time specified with the main random draws on Friday 8th July 2022 starting at 6:00pm and Daily Lucky Prize Draws at 6:00pm from Friday 1st July to 8th July 2022.
 All prize winners must be present to receive their prize, a time limit of 4 minutes for will be allowed for a prize to be claimed in person after the draw, if you are not there then the prize will be redrawn after the time limit.
-Note, you do not need to enter fish to be eligible to win the prizes in the Random and Lucky Prize Draws.
+Note, you do not need to submit fish to be eligible to win the prizes in the Random and Lucky Prize Draws.
 Organisers will ask for proof of identity and age before the allocation of any prize.
 Main Random Draw will be won via a barrel draw which each entry in their division will be placed inside & drawn out by an independent person, main prize is drawn first followed by the minor prizes in dollar value.
 Daily Lucky Prize Draws will be done in no particular prize value order with the Lucky Prize Draws being conducted via computer random generators.
 All prizes won in the competition generally must be collected by Monday after draw.
 Note, Lucky Draw subject to approvals from NSW Office of Liquor, Gaming and Racing.
 Any claimant that is a Junior/Cadet will require the parent / guardian to be available to collect the prize.
 Any registrations will be placed in the name of a party as directed by the Parent / Guardian.
 Registration and Insurances will be the responsibility of the prize winner.
 Entrants that breach the rules can have a warning up to disqualification from the fishing based competition or the random/lucky draws or both depending on the severity of the breach.

 All boats must carry safety equipment as required by NSW Maritime.
 It is the responsibility of each competitor to acquaint themselves with these requirements.
 Any boat not having the required safety equipment will result in competitors fishing in that boat being ineligible for prizes for fish entered whilst the boat is non compliant.
 Boarding of my vessel by any person authorised by Australian Fishing Tournaments Pty Ltd (AFT) to check compliance, safety and bag limits is allowed during competition times.